VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment

 Business entertainment means entertainment, including hospitality of any kind, provided by a taxable person in connection with a business carried on by him.

 Business entertainment includes:

 SportMad Ltd invites ten of their best clients to The Grand National.
-In order to ensure that their best clients' glasses are topped up all day, ten of the highest performing staff are also invited to attend.
+In order to ensure that their clients are well looked after, some staff are also invited to attend.
 The input tax on the costs incurred are blocked under the business entertainment provisions.

 The business entertainment provisions also apply to businesses who own and run racing cars or horses at events, and invite guests to attend the events.
-VAT on the cost of buying, keeping and repairing these are also subject to the business entertainment rules, and HMRC closely scrutinise claims by businesses that these items are kept purely for advertising reasons, although it is possible to persuade HMRC that a proportion of the cost is not business entertainment, and therefore not subject to the blocking order.
+VAT on the cost of buying, keeping and repairing these are also subject to the business entertainment rules, and HMRC closely scrutinise claims by businesses that these items are kept purely for advertising reasons, although it is sometimes accepted by HMRC that a proportion of the cost will relate to business expenditure and therefore a proportion of the VAT may be reclaimable.

 As a reminder, a VAT invoice is required to support input tax deduction.
 However in some circumstances HMRC may accept alternative evidence if a VAT invoice has not been supplied by the employee.
-Please do get in contact if you would like to know more about this, in some instances we have helped businesses to recover healthy amounts of VAT!
+Please do get in contact if you would like to know more about this.

 The information provided in this article should be used as a guide.
 If you would like further details on any of the topics raised, please do not hesitate to contact Alison Birch below.